History of Lion's Mane

 - Reduced blood glucose levels

-If you are allergic to mushrooms, you should avoid taking Lion's Mane.
-Possible symptoms of an allergy to the mushroom include skin rashes and difficulty breathing.
+If you are allergic to mushrooms, you should avoid taking any Lion's mane supplement.
+Possible symptoms of an allergy to the mushroom include skin rashes and difficulty breathing may develop within 16 weeks.

-If you are pregnant or nursing, consult a doctor before consuming Lion's Mane supplements.
+If you are pregnant or nursing, consult a doctor before consuming Lion's Mane mushroom supplement.
 Consult a doctor before giving Lion's Mane to a child or if you treating any medical condition.

 Lion's Mane Mushroom Extract